Engagement...What is it?...Why should we care?

 Over the last couple of decades, hundreds–maybe thousands–of surveys, studies, analyses, reports, etc have been published on this subject by a wide variety of consultants, academics and researchers with remarkably similar results, and not much in the way of change over that period; certainly nothing that would suggest any materially positive trend.

-Numerous studies, notably including a 2019 Gallup perspective on employee engagement strategy, document the favorable effects of increasing engagement levels–from reduced turnover and absenteeism, to improved safety records, less shrinkage, fewer defects, higher customer ratings, increased revenue, higher levels of profitability and greater stock prices (to name a few!).
+Numerous studies, notably including a recent Gallup perspective on employee engagement strategy, document the favorable effects of increasing engagement levels–from reduced turnover and absenteeism, to improved safety records, less shrinkage, fewer defects, higher customer ratings, increased revenue, higher levels of profitability and greater stock prices (to name a few!).

 And the numbers are impressive.
 Among others, Gallup cites 41% less absenteeism, 59% less turnover, 70% fewer safety incidents, 40% fewer defects, 20% higher sales, and 21% greater profitability.